Water and dam information

 The Tamworth region enjoys a clean, safe and healthy water supply that is drawn from three dams, five rivers and a series of local bores.
 Water is provided to our community through a careful treatment process which takes places at the Calala Water Treatment Plant in Tamworth and local treatment facilities in the towns and villages.

-Tamworth’s water supply comes from three sources:
+The Tamworth, Moonbi and Kootingal water supply comes from three sources:

 - Chaffey Dam